 After a winning vote, a Superior Starbucks became the first Colorado location to unionize

-SUPERIOR, Colo. — After a vote on Friday, the Starbucks on Rock Creek Circle in Superior became the first location in Colorado to unionize its workers.
+SUPERIOR, Colo. — After a vote on Friday, the Starbucks on Rock Creek Circle in Superior could be the first location in Colorado to unionize its workers.

-Len Harris, a shift supervisor at the coffee shop, watched excitedly as a Starbucks in Buffalo, New York became the first of the franchise in the country to create a union in December 2021.
+Len Harris, a shift supervisor at the coffee shop, watched excitedly as a Starbucks in Buffalo, New York became the first of the franchise in the country to create a union.

 Through a series of conversations with her colleagues, Harris realized employees at the Superior store felt many of the same frustrations as their New York counterparts: wages not keeping up with inflation, low staff levels and expectations of doing multiple jobs at once.